imagineLife/big-site/content/mongo/performance/distributedSystems/about.md

 Sharding increases communication traffic between the `mongos`, the config servers, and the shard nodes.
 Latency & Entropy become part of the setup.

-Co-Locating a `mongos` within the same server as the app server is one way to reduce network traffic.
+Co-Locating a `mongos` within the same server as the app server is one way to reduce network traffic latency.
+If app server in Barcelona tries to reach a shard node in texas... there will be latency.

 #### Querying Methods